Netflix/archaius/README.md

-Archaius is a configuration library for accessing a mixture of static as well as dynamic configuration as a single configuration unit.
+Archaius is a configuration library for accessing a mixture of static as well as dynamic configurations as a single configuration unit.

-Archaius 2.0 has minimal external dependencies, is non-static, and DI friendly.
+## Features
+* Lock-free reads
+* Non-static
+* DI friendly

+## 2.x Changes
+* **Not backwards compatible**
+* Clean separation of API and backing configurations (i.e. commons-configuration, typesafe-configuration, etc)
+* Minimal external dependencies
+* Improved bootstrapping process that doesn't rely on class loading

 ## Getting Started